graphcore/examples/applications/popart/bert/README.md

 ## Datasets

 SQuAD is a large reading comprehension dataset which contains 100,000+ question-answer pairs on 500+ articles.

-The wikipedia dataset contains approximately 2.5 billion wordpiece tokens.
-This is only an approximate size since the wikipedia dump file is updated all the time.
+The Wikipedia dataset contains approximately 2.5 billion wordpiece tokens.
+This is only an approximate size since the Wikipedia dump file is updated all the time.

 Instructions on how to download the Wikipedia and SQuAD datasets can be found in the `bert_data/README.md file`.
 At least 1TB of disk space will be required for full pre-training (two phases, phase 1 with sequence_length=128 and phase 2 with sequence_length=384) and the data should be stored on NVMe SSDs for maximum performance.

 If full pre-training is required (with the two phases with different sequence lengths) then data will need to be generated separately for the two phases:

 - once with --sequence-length 128 --mask-tokens 20 --duplication-factor 6
 - once with --sequence-length 384 --mask-tokens 56 --duplication-factor 6

 See the `bert_data/README.md file`  for more details on how to generate this data.

 ## Running the models

 The following files are provided for running the BERT benchmarks.

 | File            | Description                                                  |
 | --------------- | ------------------------------------------------------------ |